HughG/impact-estimation-toy/docs/implementation-plan.md

   - [ ] Simple change-logging hooks to support undo/redo later.
 - [ ] Data structures prepared for stable ordering (preserve insertion order for rows/columns).
 - [ ] Bridge-friendly API: observable or callback-based change notifications for UI recomposition.

-Open Question: Should we model confidence as symmetric absolute delta, percentage, or asymmetric bounds?
-Requirements mention "+/- range" — assume symmetric absolute value unless specified.

-Open Question: When Goal == Current for a performance requirement, should impact be treated as 0, undefined, or require user correction?
-Proposal: flag validation error and exclude from totals.

-Open Question: For Performance-to-Cost Ratio when cost total is 0% (or undefined), should ratio be Infinity, N/A, or capped?
-Proposal: display N/A and exclude from ordering.

 ## Stage 2 — Model–UI Bridge